Christmas shopping for a fragrance fan? Check out these Molton Brown savings

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday officially lands this Friday, 25 November, yet, excitingly, there are already plenty of deals to discover across tech, laptops, home appliances, TVs, toys and much more.
-The annual sales event is the biggest of the year, and it runs right through until Cyber Monday on 28 November.
+Black Friday has officially landed with plenty of deals to discover across tech, laptops, home appliances, TVs, toys and much more, and beauty bargains are in no short supply.

-Whether you’re shopping with a specific item in mind, or fancy bagging a surprise bargain, there are deals on everything from mattresses and coffee machines to dishwasher tablets and dehumidifiers.
+Whether you’re shopping with a specific item in mind, or fancy bagging a surprise bargain, there are deals on everything from make-up and skincare to hair tools and perfume – just take a look at our dedicated beauty guide or the lowdown on what deals are the best to buy from lookfantastic.

-Meanwhile, on the fashion and beauty front, you can expect to see savings on jewellery, Ugg boots and hair tools to name just a few goodies, and all are well worth shopping for self-gifting or Christmas presents.
+Meanwhile, on the fashion and homeware front, you can expect to see savings on jewellery, Gymshark and Ugg boots, and mattresses, coffee machines, dishwasher tablets and dehumidifiers are in no short supply for savings either.

-Speaking of which, Molton Brown is a high-street stalwart known for stocking luxurious fragrance treats and skincare buys.
+Back to beauty and Molton Brown, the high-street stalwart known for stocking luxurious fragrance treats and skincare buys, is working its way up our Black Friday wish lists.
 This tried-and-tested IndyBest brand has a whopping 18 scents in total, and we recently raved about the new rose dunes range addition.

-So, we were very keen to spot some early Molton Brown Black Friday deals at stockists John Lewis, QVC, Amazon and lookfantastic.
-We’re hoping Molton Brown will list its own deals closer to Black Friday as well, and, rest assured, our expert shopping team will be keeping you posted when more land as the sale event progresses.
-Read on for where to find the best Molton Brown deals so far, and the products we’ve got our eye on.
+So, we were very keen to spot some Molton Brown Black Friday deals at stockists John Lewis, QVC, Amazon and lookfantastic, as well as 25 per cent off the entire online Molton Brown site.

+Read on for where to find the best Molton Brown deals and the products we’ve got our eye on.

 Best Molton Brown Black Friday deals 2022

-Currently reduced by a sizeable 25 per cent, this 190g candle features Molton Brown’s coastal cypress and sea fennel scent.
-Presented in a brown glass holder with minimalist branding, the vegan-friendly blend has an estimated burn time of 30-40 hours.

-Rated best for cosy home fragrance in our round-up of best Molton Brown buys, our reviewer said they immediately noticed a “fresh and rousing blend with marine notes, cardamom and blue cypress,” while praising the “high-quality” buy for “how evenly the candle burns.”
+Molton Brown fiery pink pepper travel gift set: Was £28, now £21, Amazon.co.uk

+Getting ready for gifting season?
+This set may be the perfect pick.
+Housing a small perfume, shower gel and body lotion in one beautiful box, it has everything you need for an uplighting morning routine.

-Molton Brown fresh and reinvigorating fine liquid hand wash trio: Was £52, now £39, Qvc.com
+Molton Brown fresh and reinvigorating fine liquid hand wash trio: Was £52, now £39, Qvcuk.com

 Buy in bulk and stock up on hand wash ahead of any guests arriving at Christmas, with this trio of 300ml bottles.
 The three scents are: blue maquis; lemon and mandarin, and pettigree dew, and each one has a formula created to cleanse and soften the skin.
 Considering the discount, as a bundle, the bottles are priced at £13 a piece, while their usual price is £22 a pop when bought separately.
 That’s almost a whopping £10 saving per item.